 Connecticut one of 19 states to have decriminalized marijuana possession

-Possession of a half-ounce or less of marijuana is a civil violation in Connecticut, punishable by a fine of up to $150.
+Since 2011, possession of a half-ounce or less of marijuana has been a civil violation in Connecticut, punishable by a fine of up to $150.
 It is not a jailable offense.
-Subsequent offenses are subject to increased fines of $200-$500, and upon a third violation, offenders are referred to a drug awareness program.
-Most importantly, though, those accused of being in possession are not arrested or saddled with a criminal record.
+Subsequent offenses are subject to increased fines ranging from $200-$500.
+Upon a third violation, offenders are referred to a drug awareness program.
+Most importantly, though, those accused of being in possession are not saddled with a criminal record, which can mark a person for life.
 In addition to the fine, anyone under 21 who is found in possession of less than a half-ounce of marijuana faces a 60-day suspension of his or her driver's license.